Steps to Earning Substance Abuse Counselor Certification in Arkansas

 Documenting Your Experience for LAADAC Licensure

 Before you can register as a CIT, you must secure a Certified Clinical Supervisor who is willing to take you on.
-You can secure that arrangement through local employers throughout Arkansas.
-Many employers are willing to hire LAADAC candidates to provide clinical training and documented supervised experience, either for a limited duration or with the idea that you’ll be hired for the long term.
-This is a great arrangement for employers, who get the opportunity to familiarize candidates with the specific client types, culture, and specialties the clinic focuses on, while candidates get invaluable real-world exposure while accumulating the hours required for ADC certification and LAADAC licensure.
+You can ensure that arrangement through local employers throughout Arkansas.
+Many employers are eager to hire LAADAC candidates to provide clinical training and documented supervised experience, either for a limited duration or with the idea that you’ll be hired long term.
+This is an excellent arrangement for employers who have the opportunity to familiarize candidates with their specific client types, culture, and specialties.
+In contrast, candidates gain invaluable real-world exposure and accumulate the hours required for ADC certification and LAADAC licensure.

-There’s no guarantees that this will result in longterm employment for you once you’ve earned your LAADAC license, but it’s a very real possibility that it will.
+There’s no guarantee this will result in long-term employment once you’ve earned your LAADAC license, but it’s a very real possibility.

-Your supervised work experience will be documented by your supervisor, and then attested to by you and your supervisor on the Verification of Supervision form, along with details on job duties you performed.
+Your supervisor will document your supervised work experience, which will be attested to by you and your supervisor on the Verification of Supervision form, along with details on the job duties you performed.

 3. Take and Pass a National Qualifying Exam and Apply for ADC Certification